falkorichter/swift-simple-bike-computer/README.md

 * show trip average speed
 * show max speed

-since btle frameworks are available both on mac and iPhone, this project will try to be as much as multi platform as possible.
-I know that you propably will not mount your mac on your bike to use it as a bike computer :)
+since btle frameworks are available both on Mac and iPhone, this project will try to be as much as multi-platform as possible.
+I know that you probably will not mount your mac on your bike to use it as a bike computer :)